pdsmart/ZPU/README.md

 ZPUTA started life as a basic test application to verify ZPU Evo and SoC operations.
 As it evolved and different FPGA's were included in the ZPU Evo scope, it became clear that it had to be more advanced due to limited resources.

-ZPUTA has two primary methods of exection, a) as an application booted by IOCP, b) standalone booted as the ZPU Evo startup firmware.
+ZPUTA has two primary methods of execution, a) as an application booted by IOCP, b) standalone booted as the ZPU Evo startup firmware.
 The mode is chosen in the configuration and functionality is identical.

 In order to cater for limited FPGA BRAM resources, all functionality of ZPUTA can be enabled/disabled within the loaded image.
 If an SD Card is present then some/all functionality can be shifted from the loaded image into applets (1 applet per function, ie. memory clear) and stored on the SD card - this mode is like DOS where typing a command retrieves the applet from SD card and executes it.